-Sweeny, a Democrat, was the representative for Ohio’s 14th congressional district from 1839 to 1843.
+Sweeny was the representative for Ohio’s 14th congressional district and was a Democrat.
+He served from 1839 to 1843.

 From Dec 1839 to Mar 1843, Sweeny missed 593 of 1,725 roll call votes, which is 34.4%.
 This is worse than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.